Farandjis/Cluster/docs/Conception/Site/Conception Site.md

 The dynamic code is written in Node.js.
 We have chosen an object-oriented programming paradigm.
 As a result, the code is represented in the form of methods belonging to an object, which is an instance of the Express class.

+We have separated our methods into several files.
+Thus, we import the auxiliary files related to each feature of the site into the `server.js` file.

 **Frontend**: The user interface is managed using HTML/CSS/JavaScript files.